fivetran/dbt_sage_intacct/README.md

 - At least one Fivetran Sage Intacct connector syncing data into your destination.
 - A **BigQuery**, **Snowflake**, **Redshift**, **Databricks**, or **PostgreSQL** destination.

+### Compatibility

+> Please be aware that the [dbt_sage_intacct](https://github.com/fivetran/dbt_sage_intacct) and [dbt_sage_intacct_source](https://github.com/fivetran/dbt_sage_intacct_source) packages were developed with single-currency company data.
+As such, the package models will not reflect accurate totals if your account has multi-currency enabled.
+If multi-currency functionality is desired, we welcome discussion to support this in a future version.

 ## Step 2: Install the package
 Include the following sage_intacct_source package version in your `packages.yml` file: